 1. Press B to back out and save your settings, then Restart Cyberfoil (or trigger a manual refresh from the application UI).

-3. Select the Install from eShop tile on your main menu.
-Your game lists, active updates, and library titles will instantly populate on the screen, ready for a smoother, faster experience than traditional Tinfoil layouts.
+2. Select the Install from eShop tile on your main menu.
+Your game lists, active updates, and library titles will instantly populate on the screen, ready for a smoother, faster experience.

 Disclaimer: This tutorial is intended purely for educational and homebrew management purposes.
 Always ensure you are adhering to local regulations and utilizing your own legally obtained backups.